 - Violent/Hatred – Music can be used in war or violence and to promote anger.

 - Energetic – Rhythms in music can make us move faster and aid physical exercise.

 - Happy or Sad – Music can lift our mood, make us smile or laugh.
 Alternatively, music can make us feel melancholy and can even make us cry.

 - Irritated – Music we don’t like can irritate us, as can a tune that gets stuck in your head and is repeated over and over.

 - Scared – Music can make us feel scared or tense, for example during some ‘dark’ moment in a movie.

 - Calm – Certain music can help the mind slow down and initiate the relaxation response.

-Perhaps the greatest gift of music lies in its capacity to allow people to experience emotions without the burden of having to experience the life events that lead to them.
-We can experience even extreme emotions in a controlled manner, at will, in comfortable circumstances.
+Perhaps the greatest gift of music lies in its capacity to allow people to experience emotions without having to experience the life events that lead to them.
+We can experience even extreme emotions in a controlled manner, at will, in safe and comfortable circumstances.

 Most of all though, playing music makes people happy!
 There are few pleasures in this world that can be compared to the high you feel from letting your soul flow through your body and out through improvisation and music-making.
 Discover the stress-relieving power of playing your own song.